FabricMC/fabric-docs/develop/classtweaker/accesswidening.md

 - Needing to access a (package) private class
 - Needing to override a final method or subclass a final class.

-Note that, unlike [accessor mixins](https://wiki.fabricmc.net/tutorial:mixin_accessors), [class tweaking](../classtweaker) only works on minecraft code, and not on other mods.
+Note that, unlike [accessor mixins](https://wiki.fabricmc.net/tutorial:mixin_accessors), [class tweaking](../classtweaker) only works on Minecraft code, and not on other mods.

-As with other types of [class tweaking](../classtweaker), in order for access changes to show up in the decompiled source, run the `genSources` gradle task and reload the gradle project in the IDE.
+As with other types of [class tweaking](../classtweaker), in order for access changes to show up in the decompiled source, run the `genSources` Gradle task and reload the gradle project in the IDE.

 ## Access Directives {#access-directives}